talborough/gDS/README.md

 * **defineTable** - The start of a table definition.
 One manditory argument - table name.
 One optional argument - Python lock function name (see example files for usage).

 * **defineColumn** - Define a table column.
-Onemanditory argument - column name.
+One manditory argument - column name.
 One optional argument - initial value.

 * **defineIndex** - Define an index for the table using the Name column value as the key.
 One manditory argument - index name.

+* **defineUnary** - Define a (list) with one element to use as a flag/counter.
+One manditory argument - element name.
+One optional argument - initial value.

 * **defineList / defineDict** - Define a global shared list / dictionary with no other semantics.
 One manditory argument - list/dict name.
+A way to create completely ad-hoc global shared variables.

 The reserved names in use here are: